jessejamescox/node-red-contrib-blink/README.md

 # node-red-contrib-blink

-## This node mimicks the CoDeSys Lamp Application Example
+## This node is developed as an example similar to the CoDeSys Lamp Application Example

 Built for example of creating custom nodes in the palette.